CFDScript/CFDScript/CONTRIBUTING.md

 Thank you for your interest in contributing to CFDScript!
 To ensure a smooth and collaborative development process, please review and follow the guidelines outlined in this document.

-## Certificate of Origin

-By contributing to this project you agree to the Developer Certificate of Origin (DCO).
-This document is a simple statement that you, as a contributor, have the legal right to make the contribution.
-See the <a href="./DCO" target="_blank">DCO</a> file for details.

 ## Contribution Guidelines

 1. **Fork the Repository**: Begin by forking the repository to your own GitHub account.